6 Best Renters Insurance Companies in Hawaii of 2025

 It also provides personal liability coverage for bodily injury or property damage incurred by others who claim the insured is liable.

-Most policies will also cover the cost of temporary living expenses if your rental unit is damaged and you need to stay somewhere else while it is being fixed.
+Most policies will also cover temporary living expenses if your rental unit is damaged and you must stay somewhere else while it is fixed.

-Your renters insurance will cover the replacement cost of personal property up to the limit of the policy if the coverage has been chosen as automatic coverage varies by insurer.
+Your renters insurance will cover the replacement cost of personal property up to the policy's limit if the coverage has been chosen, as automatic coverage varies by insurer.

 The standard renters insurance policy offers the following: